Before I give the “10 Things”, let me give an introductory word.

-The swirl of hormones (for him or her) and the chemistry of “good vibes” does not make legitimate any claim to love nor guarantee a future together.
-He should see that having a wife is a privilege from God to be held in great honor.
+The swirl of hormones (for him or her) and the chemistry of “good vibes” do not make legitimate any claim to love nor guarantee a future together.
+The young man should know that having a wife is a privilege from God to be held in great honor.
 It is not something he is owed.
 It is something to be approached with reverence and fear, a gift to be cherished.
-A young man should get understanding on this, and count the cost before he makes his move.
+A young man should get understanding on this and count the cost before he makes his move.

-Any father who will give his daughter to a young man who has little godly fear, little sacrificial love, and little Biblical wisdom, is failing in his role as a father and consigning the couple to probable heartache and destruction.
+Any father who will give his daughter to a young man who has little godly fear, little sacrificial love, and little Biblical wisdom is failing in his role as a father.
+He is consigning the couple to probable heartache and destruction.
 He is treating his daughter and his stewardship of her too lightly, and the young man will likely follow the same pattern.

-Any young man who would pursue on of my daughters must know that he is not entitled to a woman, but that she is to be pursued in reverence and awe, with a mind bent upward to God’s throne, eyes buried in His Word, a heart humbled and delighted in His presence, and feet walking steadily along the narrow path of obedience to Him.
-Many foolish young men are unwilling for this, but those who fear the Lord will pay heed to it.
+Any young man who would pursue one of my daughters must know that he is not entitled to a woman, but that she is to be pursued in reverence and awe.
+He must have a mind bent upward to God’s throne, eyes buried in His Word, a heart humbled and delighted in His presence, and feet walking steadily along the narrow path of obedience to Him.
+Many foolish young men are unwilling for this and think themselves entitled to a woman based on their handsomeness, winsomeness, or natural passions.
+Those who wish to pursue one of my daughters, those who fear the Lord, will pay heed to it.

 “Let marriage be held in honor among all…” -Hebrews 13.4

 “He who finds a wife finds a good thing and obtains favor from the Lord.” -Pro.
 18.22

 “…they are heirs with you of the grace of life…” 1 Pet.
 3.7

 - He must know that I will be intentionally involved as a caring and responsible authority, in everything leading up to the marriage of my daughter.